 In 2016, the Company established the AXIS Executive Restricted Stock Unit Retirement Plan (the "Plan") to reward certain eligible long-term employees of the Company for their dedicated service.
 The Plan was implemented in 2017.
-Subject to certain conditions being met, eligible employees do not forfeit all of their outstanding share-settled restricted stock units or cash-settled restricted stock units on or following their retirement.
+Subject to certain conditions being met, eligible employees do not forfeit all of their outstanding share-settled restricted stock units, share-settled performance restricted stock units or cash-settled restricted stock units on or following their retirement.
 Absent the Plan, outstanding restricted stock units are generally forfeited upon termination of employment.